Using Form Data

 function runs after submit was initiated, the elements are validated and none was found invalid.

-The submit process halts until all prepare functions are finished.
+The submit process halts until the prepare function is finished.
 The submit process can be cancelled by throwing an error in the prepare

 function.